 - ½ cup + 2 tablespoons all-purpose flour spooned and leveled (Note 1)

-- ¼ cup dark brown sugar tightly packed
+- ¼ cup light or dark brown sugar tightly packed

 - 2 tablespoons granulated sugar